1976 American LaFrance Fire Engine For Sale – Just What You Need

 If this had been a decade or more older, it would almost certainly have had American LaFrance’s gasoline V12 under the hood or engine cover.
 This 527 cubic inch beast made 216 hp, and had dual plugs per cylinder.
 It was a direct development of the Lycoming BB V12 originally designed and used in the Auburn, although with less displacement.

 If its cylinder heads look a bit odd, they were.
 Neither a flathead (side valve) nor an ohv, this unusual engine had a narrow 45 degree bank angle and heads that sported valves operating from a high-mounted camshaft and that opened into a narrow “fire slot” combustion chamber above the cylinders.
-Very unusual; so much so that as far as I know, no one else did this and it doesn’t have a name.
-“Side overhead valves”?
+Very unusual.
+Update: Actually, it turns out this was not so uncommon in the ’30s: Packard used it for their V12, and Oakland for their V8.

 Those white sewer pipes are a modern addition; not sure what the current owner had in mind for this truck when he bought it.
 But what does anyone have in mind with an old firetruck?